HamzaAli8/game-transactions-api/README.md

   be adjusted to use a production database of your liking for e.g. MySQL,Postgres, or RDS by simply making the relevant changes to the application.properties file contained within src.

-* Navigate to the project directory and execute ./mvnw spring-boot:run
+* Use your CLI and navigate to the project directory and execute ./mvnw spring-boot:run (macOS/Linux).
+  This should have your application up and running.

-* Windows users can execute mvnw.cmd spring-boot:run
+* For Windows users follow the steps above but execute mvnw.cmd spring-boot:run in your CLI.

+* You can use a simple API platform like Postman to test the endpoints.

 ```

 ## Structure
 ```